adobe-fonts/noto-emoji-svg/README.md

 where `x.xxx` is the version number to be assigned to the font (e.g `1.082`).

+## Subroutinizing the OTFs

+The OT-CFF fonts can be subroutinized with the following command:

+	sh subroutinize.sh <font file path>

+Subroutinizing requires AFDKO's `tx` and `sfntedit` tools.

 ## Generating the HTML test document

 To help thoroughly test the fonts, a script was developed that generates